deanebarker/Denina-Sharp/README.md

     Http.Get gadgetopia.com
     Html.Extract //title
-    Format "The title of this web page is {0}."
+    Text.Format "The title of this web page is {0}."

 Http.Get makes a -- wait for it -- GET request over HTTP to the URL specified in the first argument and returns the HTML.
 Html.Extract uses an external library to reach into the HTML and grab a value.
 Format, as we saw before, wraps this value within other text.